-This recognition of the role of financial regulation in forcing the centrality of the major rating agencies then leads to an alternative prescription: Eliminate regulatory reliance on ratings -- eliminate the ratings' force of law -- and bring market forces to bear.
+This recognition of the longstanding role of financial regulation in forcing the centrality of the major rating agencies then leads to an alternative prescription: Eliminate regulatory reliance on ratings -- eliminate the ratings' force of law -- and bring market forces to bear.
 Since the bond markets are primarily institutional markets (and not a retail securities market, where retail customers are likely to need more help), market forces can be expected to work -- and the detailed regulation that has been proposed would be unnecessary.
 Indeed, if regulatory reliance on ratings were eliminated, the entire NRSRO superstructure could be dismantled, and the NRSRO category could be eliminated.
+This could well make the incumbent rating agencies less important for the future.